prsn/redux-persist-sqlite-storage/README.md

 ```

-Please note that, the `config` object will take any valid configuration as accepted by `Cordova-sqlite-storage`.
+Please note that, the `config` object will take any valid configuration as accepted by `react-native-sqlite-storage`.
 The default configuration only consider `name` and `location`

 ```Javascript